eostermueller/heapSpank/docs/configuration.md

 modified: 2017-01-03T11:55:22-04:00
 ---

-Minimal Mistakes has been developed as a [Jekyll theme gem](http://jekyllrb.com/docs/themes/) for easier use.
-It is also 100% compatible with GitHub Pages --- just with a more involved installation process.

-{% include toc %}

 ## Configuration File
 To configure heapSpank, just create heapSpank.properties in the same folder as the heapSpank.jar file.